mt-digital/UncMod/README.md

 # UncMod: Model supporting "The Form of Uncertainty Affects Selection for Social Learning"

-It is a common truism that social learning evolved to help individuals identify beneficail behaviors in their environment when there is uncertainty.
-This is often summarized as the _copy when uncertain_ strategy.
-Yet it is not clear what forms of uncertainty are most important or how different forms of uncertainty interact to affect the evolution of social learning.
+It is a common truism that social learning evolved to help overcome uncertainty.
+This is often summarized as _copy when uncertain_.
+Yet, it was not clear what forms of uncertainty are most important or how different forms of uncertainty interact to affect the evolution of social learning.

-We developed this model to address this need for improved systematic understanding of the relationship between varieties of uncertainty and the evolution of social learning.
+We developed this model to address the need for an improved systematic understanding of the relationship between varieties of uncertainty and the evolution of social learning.